 Back in 1997, I did TV for CBS News, when The Computer Answer Guy was a talking head for their overnight national program Up To The Minute.
 In the spirit of nostalgia, here I am, with then-anchor Nanette Hansen:

 Here’s the story, and why I’m telling it now: UTTM was produced and ran in the 2AM to 6AM time slot, because it was cheap.
 Or at least that’s what the production staff told me when I was there.
-Literally, the news broadcast that a couple of dozen people turned out every night cost less to produce than it would have been for CBS to license and run old episodes of Gunsmoke.
+Literally, the news broadcast that a couple of dozen people turned out every night cost less to produce than it would have for CBS to license and run old episodes of Gunsmoke.

 And if you watched carefully, you might have noticed that UTTM from 2 AM to 4 AM was identical to UTTM from 4AM to 6AM.
 Same script, run twice?
 Nope.
 Same program run twice.
 An anchor, a technician and a producer stayed all night just in case news broke during the second running, but just as UTTM was a money saver for CBS News, 4AM to 6AM was a money saver for UTTM.